MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 ### What happens after the transition?

-The old legacy experience will be disabled on January 20th, 2020.
+The legacy experience will be disabled on January 20th, 2020.
 Please upgrade to the 2.5.0 SDK as soon as it's released and use the new errors APIs as soon as you can to ensure a smooth transition.
 If you need help or have questions about the transition, please reach out to our support team.

 ### Symbolication

-UWP stack traces only contain memory addresses and don’t show class names, methods, file names, and line numbers that are needed to read and understand the crashes.
+UWP apps built in the release configuration have stack traces that only contain memory addresses and don’t show class names, methods, file names, and line numbers that are needed to read and understand the crashes.
 To get these memory addresses translated you need to upload a pdb package to App Center, which contains all information required for symbolication.
 You can learn more about UWP symbol files in (Microsoft's UWP symbols documentation)[https://docs.microsoft.com/en-us/visualstudio/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger?view=vs-2019].

 #### Uploading symbols